We are committed to protecting your personal information and being transparent about the data we hold about you (“personal data”).

 - Marketing and Communications Data: your preferences in receiving marketing from us and our third parties and your communication preferences;

-Other: any other information you chose to send or otherwise make available to us.
+Other: any other information you send or otherwise make available to us.

 2.2.
 We use different methods to collect personal data from and about you as follows: